 02 of 10

 Federation Square sits across the street from Flinders Street Station, on the route of the free Melbourne City Circle Tram.
 Flinders Street Station and Federation Square both have distinctive, though contrasting, architectural styles.
 Browse through the shops and galleries, particularly at Federation Square.

 The Ian Potter Centre: NGV Australia

-The Ian Potter Centre is home to the National Gallery of Victoria's Australian art collection, said to be the largest in the world.
+The Ian Potter Centre houses the National Gallery of Victoria's Australian art collection, said to be the largest in the world.
 Admission to the permanent collection is free, but fees may apply to special exhibitions.
-The Ian Potter Centre is located in Federation Square.Continue to 5 of 10 below.
+The Ian Potter Centre is located at Federation Square.Continue to 5 of 10 below.

 05 of 10

 Australian Centre for the Moving Image

 Another worthwhile—and free—stop at Federation Square, the Australian Centre for the Moving Image maintains a large collection of exhibits pertaining to Australian screen-based art, including film, video, television, interactive installations, and computer animation.

 National Gallery of Victoria

 Located on St Kilda Road, the National Gallery of Victoria contains Victoria's extensive international collections, showcasing the works of some of the biggest names in international art.
 The Australian collection is located in Federation Square at The Ian Potter Centre.
 General entry is free, although admission fees may apply to special exhibitions.